University Community KAIROS Blanket Exercise

 The Office of Indigenous Initiatives at Lakehead University collaborates on learning Indigenous histories and sharing Indigenous knowledge through the KAIROS Blanket Exercise.

 Ms. Jerri-Lynn Orr, Indigenous Curriculum Specialist and Ms. Anna Chief, Indigenous Outreach/Recruitment Coordinator are trained facilitators and facilitator trainers.
-They have been facilitating the KBE on campus and in the community for over 6 years.
+They have been facilitating the KBE for 8 years.
 As part of the KBE Community, facilitators must complete KAIROS Blanket Exercise Facilitator Training (KBEFT).
-This training was developed to create a safe space for participants and facilitators.
+This training was developed to create a safe space for participants and facilitators